 We are a child-focused charity, which means we put children at the centre of everything we do, whether we're responding to an emergency or building a long-term project.

-If you want to change children's lives with your Zakat, here are two causes that might work for you:
+If you want to change children's lives with your Zakat, here is a cause that might work for you:

 As mentioned above, sponsoring an orphan will provide food, education, health care to a needy child, as well as giving them security and care at a vulnerable time.
 It will also help them fulfil their potential and build a bright future.
 This is also a cause which is particularly dear to the Prophet (saw):